-Weather: Dry spring with a warm dry summer and fall.
-No sustained heat spells.
+Weather: Dry winter saved by spring rains with a warm, dry summer and fall.

 Aging: Twelve months in barrel

 Grapes hand harvested, destemmed and crushed.
 Fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria.
-A total of 3 percent rehydration during fermentation.
-Minimum effective sulfur added (35ppm at crush, 164ppm over the course of aging).
+Minimum effective sulfur added (35ppm at crush, 165ppm over the course of aging).
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.